bg-loobook

 Preserving Memories

 Today, The Curtis Wilson Cost gallery is the longest-running one-man gallery in the state of Hawai'i.
 His hundreds of paintings serve as an archive of an ever-changing Hawai'i landscape – a testament to a simpler time.
 His art is celebrated not only in Hawai'i but also in private collections worldwide.
-Collectors of Curtis Wilson Cost artwork preserve their favorite Maui memories in landscapes they have passed onto their children and grandchildren.
-Start your own Curtis Wilson Cost tradition: Become a collector.
+Start your own Curtis Wilson Cost tradition: Become a collector today.

 A Family of ArtistsSewistsDesigners